ellemouton/website/content/posts/ark-vtxos-and-trees.md

 ## Test test, is this thing on?

 Howzit y’all!
 It’s been a while.
-I’m stepping away from the Bitcoin space for now, and before I go I wanted to write down what I’ve spent the past year or so learning about.
-So: Ark.

 You have probably heard about the Ark protocol by now but you may have many questions about how it works.
 My aim here is to explain the protocol step by step (did someone say diagrams?) so that any questions you may have are answered.
 I’ll run through various examples to help nail down understanding as well.
 I’ll break this up into a few articles: